m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

 ---
 People on [/r/scala](https://www.reddit.com/r/scala/) sometimes ask how to make their Scala more functional, or about what "advanced" techniques they should learn.
 This is a list aimed at people who already follow the [twitter Scala style guide](http://twitter.github.io/effectivescala/), and want to know where to go from there.

-I've posted the same list often enough that I figured it was worth giving it a more permanent home.

-Your list is pretty good, and I think the best practices you link is good.
-Some next steps I'd say are:

  * reduce should often be sum (introducing a monoid instance for that type)
  * map followed by sum is foldMap
  * foldLeft where the body includes a flatMap should be written as traverse